jilluthoff/Analyzing-Medicare-Expansion/README.md

-# Is there really a difference?
-How Medicare expansion helped increase specific characteristics of health in a state.
+# Is there a difference?
+Analyzing if Medicare expansion helped increase health characteristics in a state.
 With the 2020 election on the horizon and healthcare reform as a major discussion point, this project intended to better understand if the Affordable Care Act (ACA) which gave states the option to expand their Medicaid programs to cover more low-income adults aged 19-64, actually helped to increase the populations health.

 Health is a strong indicator of quality of life, and provides insight into access to nutrition, economic challenges and other barriers to health that may persist within a state's population, and can best be measured by looking at the state's public health (rate of disease), access to healthcare, and quality of care.